kukymbr/goose-docker/docs/command-wrapper.md

 get an image with a `-cmd` suffix.
 It contains the goose executable as an entrypoint without any predefined arguments.

-The latest one is `ghcr.io/kukymbr/goose-docker-cmd:v3.25.0`.

-Versioned tag will be available after the next goose release.

 ## Usage

 There are two ways to add your migration files into the image: